Small Boat Cruising in the Puget Sound

 Application Process + Cost

-Just remember, you and your small vessel (22' and under) are evaluated for suitability to Salish 100.
+You and your small vessel (22' and under) will be evaluated for suitability to Salish 100.
 It goes like this:

-- If we cannot accept you at all, we will refund your $200 application fee.
+3. If we cannot accept you at all, your application fee will be refunded.

 Cancellation Policy